 In Poland, shop for local arts and crafts including dolls, peasant rugs, embroidery, lace, glass and crystal, wood carvings, amber (only if you know what to look for), chessboards, woven items, wooden plates, silver, wooden eggs, religious paraphernalia, native costumes, and antiques since 1945 (anything before cannot be exported).

-Voltage: 230 V; Plugs C & E. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+230 volts.
+Plugs C & E. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit.
 View more information about electrical standards around the world.

 Follow Friendly Planet Share the love of travel